-The student and/or authorized payer needs to contact the Business Office to set up special payment arrangements.
 A past due balance will prevent registration for future terms and the release of transcripts and/or diploma.
 Student accounts that are not resolved by the end of the semester are referred to the in-house collections representative in the Student Business Services Office, who is authorized to establish special payment plans.
 Failure to satisfactorily resolve the balance may result in the account being referred to a collection agency at which point the delinquency is reported to a credit bureau and legal action may be pursued.

 +-My account has a Bad Debt hold what does that mean?

 A Bad Debt hold means that you still have an unpaid balance with the University.
 Please contact our Collections Office for further assistance.

 - Email: email@example.com (Please include your name, Chapman-ID, and use your Chapman email)